Find out how to eat a fresh pawpaw or process pawpaw fruit for long-term storage in your freezer.

 - They don’t seem to ripen to ideal flavor if picked when hard and unripe; and

 - They’re typically quite thin-skinned, causing them to damage easily and have a very short shelf life.

-Trust us, pawpaw’s absence from grocery store shelves has nothing to do with their flavor, because they are out-of-this-world delicious…
+Pawpaw’s absence from modern grocery store shelves has nothing to do with their flavor, because they are out-of-this-world delicious.

 What does pawpaw fruit (Asimina triloba) taste like?

 Pawpaws taste like a creamy combination of mangos, bananas, and persimmons.
 They’re like something you’d expect to find at a tropical fruit market in Costa Rica, not a forest trail in the Appalachian Mountains.

 Once a ripe pawpaw is off the tree, it will last: